jmontag43/udacity_bike_prediction/README.md

 ## Requirements

-- [Python 3.6](https://www.python.org/downloads/release/python-367/) (Any Python 3 interpreter should work here, but 3.6 was used to run them)
+- [Python 3.6](https://www.python.org/downloads/release/python-367/) (Any Python 3 interpreter should work here, but 3.6 was used to run this project)
 - (Optional for Docker support) [Docker](https://docs.docker.com/install/), (For GPU support) [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)
 - See requirements.txt for a list of other required packages.
-Not all are needed for this particular project, but this list covers all necessary packages for the environment which was used for all the Udacity Deep Learning projects.

 # Run the Project